olimorris/onedarkpro.nvim/README.md

 #### Cursorline

-Cursorline highlighting is supported in the colorscheme using a `cursorline` color (which may of course be overridden).
+Cursorline highlighting is supported in the theme using a `cursorline` color (which may of course be overridden).
 This can be enabled with the following:

 ```lua
 colors = {